karstenj/node-red-contrib-fsm/README.md

 The switch nodes filter the result message of FSM for the entry event of the states and the change node generates the final action of switching the traffic lights.

-The exported flow can be downloaded from here: <https://github.com/karstenj/node-red-contrib-fsm/blob/master/doc/example-fsm-flow.json>.
+The exported flow can be downloaded from here: [FLOW](https://github.com/karstenj/node-red-contrib-fsm/blob/master/doc/example-fsm-flow.json).

 The FSM node is configured as shown in the UML state diagram.

 ![FSM](https://github.com/karstenj/node-red-contrib-fsm/raw/master/doc/example-fsm-config.png)

-### UK Traffic Light Simulator (thanks to [TotallyInformation]https://github.com/TotallyInformation)
+### UK Traffic Light Simulator

+Thanks to [TotallyInformation](https://github.com/TotallyInformation) for providing this example and feedback on the FSM node.

 Note that under UK law, the amber light must be showing for 3 seconds.